andreasplado/cashborrower/README.md

 #### Event handling system for noortemaja.

 This site is made in python for educational purpouses.
-The site is hosted in pythoneverywhere.com.